-You will have to submit the first exam paper by email not later than 11:59 pm on the Friday of week 8 (October 13), and the other exam paper will have to be submitted to me by email by 5 pm on December 10, 2018.
+You will have to submit the first exam paper by email not later than 11:59 pm on the Friday of week 8 (October 15, 2021), and the other exam paper will have to be submitted to me by email by 5 pm on December 10, 2021.
 The exams will be written at home, which will help you to check your factual knowledge and understanding of the assigned texts.
-For each of the two exams you will have to translate several short passages, taken from the texts studied by the time of the exam, and also to answer in Russian several questions about the stories we will have read.
+For each of the two exams you will have to (1) translate from English into Russian and from Russian into English several short passages, closely based on the texts studied by the time of the exam, and also (2) to answer in writing in Russian several questions about the stories we will have read.